AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 You can also consult the Adobe Campaign [Release Notes](../../rn/using/release-notes.md).

+## Documentation updates - October 2019 {#doc-updates-october-2019}

+A new section related to Campaign Standard settings was added.
+[Read more](../../administration/using/about-campaign-standard-settings.md)

 ## Documentation updates - September 2019 {#doc-updates-september-2019}

 A new section was added in the Push notifications section on how to create and update profile information based on mobile application subscription data.
 [Read more](../../channels/using/updating-profile-with-mobile-app-data.md)